The Polish Ex-Combatants Association in Great Britain Trust Fund

 Overview

-The Polish Ex-Combatants Association in Great Britain Trust Fund was established by deed on February 1, 1957, and registered as a charity (249509) on December 7, 1966.
-The Trust Fund is part of the Polish Ex-Combatants Association, which was formed in 1946 and is the largest army veterans' organization in the United Kingdom after The Royal British Legion.
-The charity makes grants to both individuals and organizations for charitable purposes benefiting Poles throughout the world, including Polish citizens, their descendants, and their families.
-With recent annual expenditure of £84,377, the Trust Fund focuses on education/training, relief of poverty, and general charitable purposes within the Polish community.
-The organization has a long history of welfare support, having assisted approximately 3,000 veterans in 1979, many on a regular basis.
+The Polish Ex-Combatants Association in Great Britain Trust Fund was established by deed on February 1, 1957, and is registered as a charity (249509).
+The Trust Fund is part of the Polish Ex-Combatants Association, which was formed in 1946 and is the largest army veterans' organisation in the United Kingdom after The Royal British Legion.
+The charity makes grants to both individuals and organisations for charitable purposes benefiting Poles throughout the world, including Polish citizens, their descendants, and their families.
+The Trust Fund focuses on education/training, relief of poverty, and general charitable purposes within the Polish community.
+The organisation has a long history of welfare support, having assisted approximately 3,000 veterans in 1979, many on a regular basis.
 The British Government has provided annual grants since December 1962 to support Polish ex-combatants who served under British operational command.

 Funding Priorities

-The Trust Fund operates through trustee discretion rather than formal public grant programs.
+The Trust Fund operates through trustee discretion rather than formal public grant programmes.
 Grants are made for:

 - Individual Educational Support: Grants for music study, PhD degrees, and other educational pursuits